DevExpress/devextreme-documentation/concepts/05 UI Components/List/02 Overview/05 Elements.md

 Below is an element map.
-A click on an element navigates to the topic devoted to this element.
+A click on an element navigates to the topic related to this element.

 <p><img src="/images/List/list-elements.png" style="width:415px;" alt="List elements" usemap="#list-elements">